kimetrica/django-binary-database-files/README.md

     If `URL_METHOD_2`, uses the URL bound to the `database_file` view to dynamically lookup and serve files from the filesystem or database.

+    In this case, you will also need to updates your `urls.py` to include the view that serves the files:

+        urlpatterns = patterns('',
+            # ... the rest of your URLconf goes here ...

+            # Serve Database Files directly
+            url(r'', include('database_files.urls')),
+        )

 Development
 -----------